 The New South Wales government has today announced its plan to cull 2,000 hasslers spruiking charities and gyms on Sydney streets, in a bid to control the population of this species.

-It’s necessary to curb the amount of street hasslers to ensure they don’t surpass pedestrians, a NSW government conservation specialist said, noting that super-fit gym hasslers were particularly out of control and hard to out run this time of year.
+It’s necessary to execute a number of street hasslers to ensure they don’t surpass pedestrians, a NSW government conservation specialist said, noting that super-fit gym hasslers were particularly out of control and hard to outrun this time of year.

 “We know for a fact that over-abundant numbers of street hasslers can lead to the complete wiping out of modern civilisation,” he said.
 “People tend to go on a murderous spree if they’re publicly shamed by a backpacker more than 10 times within one journey.
 We aim to lower the number of hassles to about six per commute.”